How open are hybrid journals included in transformative agreements?: Methods

-The so compiled data set consists of 8,922,146 articles published in 12,857 hybrid journals between 2018 and 2022 (see Figure \ref{fig:method_fig}B).
-Hybrid journals in transformative agreements represented 40\% of the total global output over the same time period, according to Crossref, while fully open access journals recorded 35\%.
+The so compiled data set consists of 8,922,146 articles published in 12,857 hybrid journals included in at least one transformative agreement between 2018 and 2022 (see purple bars in Figure \ref{fig:method_fig}B).
+These hybrid journals in transformative agreements represented 40\% of the total global output over the same time period, according to Crossref, while fully open access journals recorded 35\%.